ARMmbed/uvisor/docs/api/manual/UseCases.md

 ### Tier-2 Memory Allocator

 The tier-2 memory allocator provides a common interface to manage memory backed by tier-1 allocated pages or statically allocated memory.
-The tier-2 allocator is part of the uVisor library and calls to it do not require a secure gateway, since it can only operate on memory owned by the process anyway.
+The tier-2 allocator is part of the uVisor library and calls to it does not require a secure gateway, since it can only operate on memory owned by the process anyway.

 All memory management data is contained within the memory pool and its overhead depends on the management algorithm.
-An allocator handle is simply an opaque pointer.
+An allocator handle is a simple opaque pointer.
 ```C
 typedef void* uvisor_allocator_t;
 ```